Security cameras can help protect businesses against internal and external threats.

 Protecting your employees is just as important as protecting your business.
 Security cameras should be mounted at entrances and exits and in parking lots to create a safer environment for your employees.
 Not only will they feel more at ease walking to their cars after dark, but this security tactic also prevents vehicle break-ins, vandalism, and other criminal activity around your office or store.

 5. A surveillance system may reduce your insurance costs.

 This is an easy way to save money on your business insurance.
-Many insurance providers today offer discounted rates when you buy surveillance cameras for your store or office.
-As a business owner with insurance, you should take certain measures to avoid expensive premiums.
-A dependable indoor or outdoor surveillance system assures your insurance provider that you're taking the necessary steps to protect your business from theft, which in turn makes their job easier.
-Your business suddenly becomes less of a liability on their end.
+Many insurance providers offer discounted rates when you buy surveillance cameras for your store or office.
+A dependable indoor or outdoor surveillance system assures your insurance provider that you're taking the necessary steps to protect your business from theft, which makes their job easier and your business less of a liability on their end.

 Cons of business security cameras

 Despite the many benefits of business security cameras, there are also some reasons you might not want to use them.